-Sandoz, a Novartis division, is the pioneer and a global leader in biosimilars.
+Sandoz, a Novartis division, is a pioneer and a global leader in biosimilars.
 We invest in research and development to improve the lives of patients and liberate healthcare resources through increased access to high-quality, affordable biologics.

 Sandoz was the first pharmaceutical company to receive approval of a biosimilar in Europe, Japan and the United States1-3.